pintowar/brainiak/README.md

-braniak
+Braniak
 =======

-A basic Artificial Intelligence library for Scala
+A basic Artificial Intelligence library for Scala.

+This project aims to implement a serie of basic AI algorithims.

+To run the 8-puzzle example just run:

+./gradlew exec -Psample=npuzzle